stoplightio/spectral/docs/getting-started/rulesets.md

     function: truthy
 ```

-The `field` keyword is the name for a property in the object selected.
-It could also be `@key` if the given path is an object.
+The `field` keyword is optional, and is for applying the function to a specific property in an object.
+If omitted the function will be applied to the entire target of the `given` JSON Path.
+The value can also be `@key` to apply the rule to a keys of an object.

 ```yaml
 given: '$.responses'